Didactic Curriculum

 PAS 5512 Professional Issues and Health Policy 2-0-0-2

-This course provides a basis for the future physician assistant to use as a reference for professional issues including professional responsibility, the impact of socioeconomic issues affecting health care, health care delivery systems and health policy, reimbursement, documentation, coding, billing, quality assurance and risk management in medical practice, legal issues in health care, patient safety, cultural issues related to health care and their impact on health care policy.
+This course provides a basis for the entry level physician assistant to use as a grounding and ongoing reference for system base clinical practice and principles, patient safety and quality of care, including their professional responsibility, the impact of multicultural socioeconomic issues affecting health care, health care delivery systems, provider reimbursement, credentialing, coding, billing, quality assurance and risk management in a variety of medical practices, and value based health care related to their impact on current and future health care policy.

 PAS 5521 Clinical Geriatrics 3-0-0-3